 Don’t put all your eggs in one basket

 It is strongly advised to divide your bitcoin savings between different storage methods and not put all your eggs in one basket.
 Storing bitcoins safely is still quite complicated and you can never be 100% sure that the wallet you use is 100% secure, and fool proof, or that the private keys generated through a particular piece of software was truly random and secure.
-For this reason, you should divide your bitcoin savings between different storage methods.
+For this reason, it could be wise to divide your bitcoin savings between a few different storage methods.

 A simple recipe to store your bitcoins safely